 - improper cooking

-According to the U.S. Food & Drug Administration (FDA), bacteria that most commonly cause food poisoning include:
+According to the U.S. Food & Drug Administration (FDA), bacteria that most commonly cause food poisoning

 - bacillus cereus